A long-established, northeast-based manufacturer of process equipment is benefiting from Camfil APC’s Handte EM Profi technology.

-As part of on-going investment the company purchased a WIA L600 turning center with high pressure coolant capability.
-During machining with the high pressure coolant, it became evident very quickly that there was a mist build up within the machining enclosure.
-Upon opening the door to undertake component checks mid-cycle, or at the end of the machining cycle, a visible plume of mist escaped into the factory environment.
-The company was aware that this presented a respiratory hazard for the operators and increased cycle times as the door to the machine remained closed until the mist had dissipated.
-Additionally, as the mist rises when it is warm it could impinge on the overhead crane rail and the associated electrics and, when it cooled and descended, it could be drawn into the electrical cabinets of neighbouring machines by cooling fans causing damage to computers, switchgear etc.
+As part of an ongoing investment, the company purchased a WIA L600 turning center with high-pressure coolant capability.
+During machining with the high-pressure coolant, it quickly became evident that there was a mist build-up within the machining enclosure.
+Upon opening the door to undertake component checks mid-cycle or at the end of the machining cycle, a visible plume of mist escaped into the factory environment.
+The company was aware that this presented a respiratory hazard for the operators and increased cycle times so the door to the machine remained closed until the mist had dissipated.
+Additionally, as the mist rises when it is warm, it could impinge on the overhead crane rail and the associated electrics.
+Furthermore, when it cooled and descended, it could be drawn into the electrical cabinets of neighboring machines by cooling fans, causing damage to computers, switchgear, etc.

 Filter gauges with ‘filter full’ indicators are fitted as standard and cover all three stages.

-To meet the low maintenance requirement stipulated by the customer, the Handte EM Profi 1.8 was fitted with a unique, patented, automatic, in-situ Demister cleaning system which uses clean coolant or water.
-A spray nozzle is located in the inlet duct elbow, above the first Demister and activated by a signal to a solenoid valve.
-The valve opens, and the cleaning medium is sprayed into the Demisters for a set period of time, during normal operation, with the unit’s fan running.
+To meet the low maintenance requirement stipulated by the customer, the Handte EM Profi 1.8 was fitted with a unique, patented, automatic, in situ Demister cleaning system which uses clean coolant or water.
+A spray nozzle is located in the inlet duct elbow above the first Demister and activated by a signal to a solenoid valve.
+The valve opens, and the cleaning medium is sprayed into the Demisters for a set period of time during normal operation with the unit’s fan running.
 This ensures there is no downtime which is associated with other manual filter cleaning methods.
-Any collected coolant and cleaning medium can be returned to the machine tool sump for re-use or to a container for disposal.
-On larger Handte EM Profi units a pump can be supplied to return the collected coolant to a point further away from the unit.
+Any collected coolant and cleaning medium can be returned to the machine tool sump for reuse or to a container for disposal.
+On larger Handte EM Profi units, a pump can be supplied to return the collected coolant to a point farther away from the unit.

-Filter life of up to five years for the Demister stages and one year for the post filter means that the unit can operate virtually maintenance free.
+A filter life of up to five years for the Demister stages and one year for the post filter means that the unit can operate virtually maintenance-free.